markjnkim/es_mod/01-html/content/step-5-trainers.md

 ![Section Finished](assets/step-5/600-section-complete.jpg)

-> IMPORTANT: Don't forget to do a `git add -A`, `git commit -m "commit message"`, and `git push origin master` to save your work and get it up to GitHub.
+Don't forget to do a `git add -A`, `git commit -m "commit message"`, and `git push origin master` to save your work and get it up to GitHub.

 ## Reflection